Xophmeister/xoph.js/RegArray/README.md

 #### `expression`

 The `expression` is a string that defines how an array's elements must be patterned.
-It consists of quantified 'atoms', delineated by whitespace, which correspond to an array's index.
+It consists of a sequence of, potentially quantified, elements that correspond to an array's index.
+A formal specification of the language can be found in the [Grammar](#grammar) section, but

-Briefly, the language is as follows (see the [Grammar](#grammar) section for a technical description).
+broadly:

+##### Validators

-* **Names** refer to specific validations that are applied against a respective element.
-Their naming follows the same standard as JavaScript identifiers (excluding Unicode): case-sensitive; must start with a letter, `$` or `_`; followed by any number of word characters.
+The atomic units of an expression, which are ultimately used to validate array elements, are the identifiers of validator functions.
+Their naming follows the same standard as JavaScript identifiers (excluding Unicode):

+* Case-sensitive;
+* Must start with a (Latin) letter, `$` or `_`;
+* Can be followed by any number of word (`/\w/`) characters.

+##### Groups

-* **Groups** allow collections of atoms to be quantified and nested within parentheses.
+Expressions can be nested, collected together and quantified within parentheses.

-* **Quantifiers** specify the number of times an atom should occur:
+##### Alternations

+Expressions can be grouped into a disjunction to allow for alternations for any index validation, rather than having to write more complex validator functions.
+This is done by interposing expressions (simple or complex) with `|` characters.

+##### Quantifiers

+Expressions can be defined to occur a specific number of times by suffixing any of the following:

- Quantifier | The preceding atom...
+ Quantifier | The preceding expression...
  ---------- | ---------------------
  `{n}`      | ...must appear exactly `n` times.
 By default, if a quantifier is omitted, the engine assumes `{1}`.
  `{n,m}`    | ...must appear between `n` and `m` times (inclusive).
 Note that `m` must be greater than `n`.